 As municipalities take steps to adapt to the changing situation due to the health crisis of COVID-19 pandemic, we want to make you aware of services that might be of interest.
 TELUS Business is offering the following services as a 90 day free trial:

 • WEBEX Licences to collaborate and maintain social distancing

 • Remote VPN

 • Business Connect Soft Phone service that includes audio and video conferencing

 For information, contact Lee-Ann Matheson, TELUS Business Account Executive, at 1 902 476 2028 or email@example.com

 COVID-19 – FPEIM Annual Meeting

 The FPEIM annual meeting scheduled for April 27, 2020, has been postponed.
-A new date will be announced later.
+Members will be advised when a decision is made.